-The Trustee's aim is to invest the assets of the Scheme with the objective that the benefits promised to members are provided as far as can reasonably be expected.
-In setting the investment strategy, the Trustee first considered a range of asset allocations modelled by Aon that they could adopt in relation to the Scheme's liabilities.
-The asset allocation strategy they have selected is designed to achieve a higher return than the lowest risk strategy while maintaining a prudent approach to meeting the Scheme's liabilities.
+The Trustee's aim is to invest the assets of the Scheme with an objective to deliver the benefits promised to members as far as can be reasonably expected.
+In setting the investment strategy, the Trustee first considered a range of asset allocations modelled by Aon that it could adopt in relation to the Scheme's liabilities.
+The asset allocation strategy it has selected is designed to achieve a higher return than the lowest risk strategy whilst maintaining a prudent approach to meeting the Scheme's liabilities.

-In setting the investment strategy, the Trustee has taken account of the Scheme's liability profile and has adopted a policy of holding 35.5% in assets which broadly match the liabilities.
-This takes the form of Liability Driven Investment (LDI) funds, which have the ability to invest in swaps and other hedging instruments.
+In setting the investment strategy, the Trustee has taken into account the Scheme's liability profile and adopted a policy of holding 52.5% in assets which broadly match the liabilities.
+This takes the form of Liability Driven Investment (LDI) funds, which may be invested in swaps and other hedging instruments.
 The remainder of the Scheme's assets are invested in a diversified portfolio of return seeking assets.